-Households in the lowest income group (under \$30,000) make a far higher portion of their trips on foot than the highest income group (17.3% versus 7.4%).
-However, because people tend to make more total trips per day by all modes as their income rises, the highest income group makes more walking trips per day than the lowest income group (3.4 versus 2.8) as shown in Figure 3-21.11
+Walking mode share also varies with household income.
+In brief, households in the lowest income group (under \$30,000) make a far higher portion of their trips on foot than the highest income group (17.3% versus 7.4%).

-Comparison of Walk Mode Share and Trips Figure 3-21 per Day by Income Group in Alameda County
+Figure 3-24 Comparison of Walk Mode Share by Income Group in Alameda County